freeCodeCamp/freeCodeCamp/guide/english/css/breakpoints/index.md

 }
 ```

-You can also set a minimum and maximum width, which let's you experiments with differnt ranges.
+You can also set a minimum and maximum width, which let's you experiments with different ranges.
 This one roughly triggers between smar-phone and larger desktop and monitor sizes

 ```code
 @media only screen and (min-width: 700px) and (max-width: 1500px) {